SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSQuotePublishDocuments/GetMailSubject.md

----
+﻿---
 title: crmscript_ref_NSQuotePublishDocuments_GetMailSubject
-description: NSQuotePublishDocuments.GetMailSubject()
+description: String NSQuotePublishDocuments.GetMailSubject()
 intellisense: NSQuotePublishDocuments.GetMailSubject
-keywords: GetMailSubject()
+keywords: NSQuotePublishDocuments, GetMailSubject
 so.topic: reference
 ---

-The string that is the mail subject; done by merging the text resource SR\_QUOTE_PUBLISH\_MAILHEADING with the current template variable values
+The string that is the mail subject; done by merging the text resource SR_QUOTE_PUBLISH_MAILHEADING with the current template variable values

-* **Returns:** String
+**Returns:** String